wintertee/speit-moodle-spider/README.md

 ## Notice

+- The current version (V1.0) is **NOT** compatible with any previous version.
+Please delete all files of the previous version before using it!

+- Do **NOT** modify files downloaded, if you want to, copy them to another directory first.

 - Only tested with student account.

 ## Support me

-If this tiny program is helpful to you, please leave a **star** in the upper right corner of the home page :D
+If this tiny program is helpful to you, please leave a **star** in the upper right corner of the home page 🤣

 ## Brother project